On the Question of Effective Sample Size in Network Modeling: An Asymptotic Inquiry: Discussion

 We note that asymptotic theory supporting methods for the construction of confidence intervals for network parameters is only beginning to emerge.
-The most traction appears to have been gained in the context of stochastic block models (e.g., \cite{bickel2009nonparametric,choi2010stochastic,celisse2011consistency,rohe2011spectral}), although progress is beginning to be had with exponential random graph models as well (e.g., \cite{chatterjee2011random,chatterjee2011estimating,rinaldo2011maximum}).
-Most of these works present consistency results for maximum likelihood and related estimators, with the exception of~\cite{bickel2009nonparametric}, which also includes results on asymptotic normality of estimators.
-Our work contributes to this important but nascent area.
+The most traction appears to have been gained in the context of stochastic block models (e.g., Bickel and Chen, \citeyear{bickel2009nonparametric}; Choi, Wolfe and Airoldi, \citeyear{choi2012stochastic}; Celisse, Daudin and Pierre, \citeyear{celisse2012consistency} and Rohe, Chatterjee and Yu, \citeyear{rohe2011spectral}), although progress is beginning to be had with exponential random graph models as well (e.g., \citepa{chatterjee2011random}; \citepa{chatterjee2013estimating} and Rinaldo, Petrovi{\'c} and Fienberg, \citeyear{rinaldo2011maximum}).
+Most of these works present consistency results for maximum likelihood and related estimators, with the exception of \citet {bickel2009nonparametric}, which also includes results on asymptotic normality of estimators.
+Our work contributes to this important but nascent area with both our theoretical developments and our simulation studies.
+In particular, the asymptotic regime of $\pr_{\alpha,\gamma }$ is one that neither appears to become degenerate nor approaches Erd\H{o}s--R\'enyi.

 The lack of an established understanding of the distributional properties of parameter estimates in commonly used network models is particularly unfortunate given that a number of software packages now allow for the easy computation of such estimates.
 For example, packages for computing estimates of parameters in fairly general formulations of exponential random graph models routinely report both estimates and, ostensibly, standard errors, where the latter are based on standard arguments for exponential families.
-Unfortunately, practitioners do not always seem to be aware that the use of these standard errors for constructing normal-theory confidence intervals and tests is lacking in any formal justification.
+Unfortunately, practitioners do not always seem to be aware that the use of these standard errors for constructing normal-theory confidence intervals and tests is lacking fully formal justification.
 From that perspective, our work appears to be one of the first to begin laying the necessary theoretical foundation to justify practical confidence interval procedures in exponential random graph models.
-See~\cite{haberman1981exponential} for another contribution in this direction, proposed as part of the discussion of the original paper~\cite{holland1981exponential}.
+See \citet{haberman1981exponential} for another contribution in this direction, proposed as part of the discussion of the original paper of \citet {holland1981exponential}.